sebastianselander/colubridae/planning/planning.typ

 To be considered a useful language I would argue that Colubridae needs a garbage collector, but unfortunately that is out of the scope of this project.

 = Experiences
-I'm just finished my fourth year studying computer science at Gothenburg university.
+I just finished my fourth year studying computer science at Gothenburg university.
 No previous programming experience prior to starting my university studies.
 This is not the first compiler I make, however, all previous attempts have resulted in compilers that I am not confident in whatsoever, thus this is something I would like to avoid this time.